 *If you compost at home, you can still throw away meat, bones, fish, and grease after July 1, 2020.
 Alternatively, use a Green Cone, take meat scraps to a town drop-off or the District Transfer Station, or bury bones in your garden 18 inches to two feet deep.

-Containers keep the pile tidy and make it easy to harvest the finished compost.
+Containers keep the pile tidy and help keep out pets and wildlife.
+Line your bin with quarter-inch hardware cloth (wire mesh) to make it rodent-resistant.
 Remember, decomposition is a natural process that will happen whether or not you use a container.
 There are many options for containers.
 Here are just a few.
-Read our User's Guide to Backyard Composting for more ideas.
-Pick one that will best suit your needs!
+Check out our User's Guide to Backyard Composting for more ideas.
+Pick one that will best suit your needs.

 - Pallet Bin: Get four wood loading pallets (the District Transfer Station often has free pallets).
 Wire three pallets together at the corners, leaving one side open.
 Line the bottom and sides of the bin with quarter- or half-inch hardware cloth (wire mesh).
 Line the fourth pallet with hardware cloth and attach with wire or hinges as a door.
 Optional: add pallets to create a 2- or 3-bin system.
 Get detailed instructions.

 - Tumbler: Tumblers work well as a fully-enclosed first step in a compost system that finishes in a bin or pile.
 Start with a scoop of finished compost or soil to inoculate with microbes.
 Add food scraps and browns, turning occasionally to mix.
 When it’s full, empty into a bin or pile, cover with browns, and let sit for several months before using.